Palliative care - fluid, food, and digestionConstipation - palliative care; End of life - digestion; Hospice - digestion

 - When you try to have a bowel movement, sit on a toilet, commode, or bedpan.

 - Talk to someone on your health care team about stool softeners or laxatives.

 When to Call the Doctor

-Call your hospice nurse or doctor if you have nausea, constipation, or pain that cannot be managed.
+Call a member of your health care team if you have nausea, constipation, or pain that cannot be managed.

 Baracos VE.
 What therapeutic strategies are effective in improving anorexia and weight loss in nonmalignant disease?
 In: Goldstein NE, Morrison RS, eds.
 Evidence-Based Practice of Palliative Medicine .
 Philadelphia, PA: Elsevier; 2013:chap 29.